divine-ray/Servilia/Items/Spellcasting Glove.md

+---
+tags:
+  - Item
+  - Magical
+---
-This glove, made from leather, is capable of articulating the Amarisk and Twilit flowing through the Caster
+This glove, made from leather, is capable of articulating the Amarisk and Twilit flowing through the Caster.